Do Hospitals in San Diego County Have Enough Ventilators to Address the Surge in Coronavirus Cases?

-Whether they are projections from the Centers for Disease Control, number of cases that the World Health Organization has reported, all information points to a simple fact; thousands of San Diego County residents will be infected with coronavirus in the coming months.
+Whether they are projections from the Centers for Disease Control and Prevention (CDC) or case reports from the World Health Organization, all information points to a simple fact; thousands of San Diego County residents will be infected with coronavirus in the coming months.

 Among the most pertinent questions: How will local hospitals cope with the rush of new patients and do those hospitals and the county have the equipment necessary if and when that influx of new patients arrives?